ESGF/esgf-ansible/README.md

 ansible-playbook -i hosts.prod [ --check --diff ] -e @myvars.prod.yml install.yml
 ```

-A test deployment to your data node
+A useful command for a data-only deployment or a deployment only to your data node
 ```
 ansible-playbook -i hosts.test -e @myvars.test.yml --tags data --limit host-data.my.org install.yml
 ```

-or, if you have already done the `base` steps and don't want to wait for them to be repeated
+If you have already done the `base` steps, the steps that are needed on every node type, and don't want to wait for them to be repeated
 ```
 ansible-playbook -i hosts.test -e @myvars.test.yml --skip-tags base install.yml
 ```